pjIowa/Babel/README.md

    Lexicon of french phrases to english phrases

-   Capture audio of french phrases from Mac say tool
+   Audio files of french phrases from Mac say tool

-   Feature learn on french phrase audio using CDBN
+   Features learned using french phrase audio and CDBN

-   Create Classification Model
+   Classification model

-   Train Model
+   Train model

+   Deploy app on iPhone for Bluetooth earbuds

+## Mechanical Turk Roadmap
+  * Get text of French translated to English
+  * Get edits for translation
+  * Get ratings for edits
+  * Keep highest rated edit as correct translation

 ## Libaries to Use:
    armadillo, for linear algebra ✓